StuartRiffle/ragtag-tiger/README.md

 ## FAQ

 **Q:** What does the name mean? <br>
 **A:** The term "RAG" means Retrieval Augmented Generation.
-Instead of fine tuning a language model on your documents, the idea is to give it ways to search them for details as needed.
+Instead of fine tuning a language model on your documents, the idea is you give it ways to search them for details as needed.

 **Q:** What about "TAG"? <br>
 **A:** That's a blanket term for tiger-augmented methods.